-Maybe this will inspire you to try something new too!
+Maybe this will inspire you to try a new alternative of milk too!

 By the way, what is your favorite boba flavor?